 “[Asset managers] are perceived by the next generation – male or female – as an industry that is self-serving; making rich people richer.
 We are fighting the technology industry for this talent and we have to do a much better job at communicating how we make a positive difference to the lives of ordinary people,” Pullinger said.

 Pullinger said 100 Women in Finance was launching an initiative called maths for girls that would see female portfolio managers go into schools to promote the industry.

-However, Ward questioned whether the focus should be so heavily weighted to maths, arguing that asset managers needed to encourage people from different backgrounds with a range of skillsets.
+However, Wade questioned whether the focus should be so heavily weighted to maths, arguing that asset managers needed to encourage people from different backgrounds with a range of skillsets.

 ©The DESK 2019